 Daily thoughts from a Kotaku staffer about a game we’re playing.

 It was a radical departure, less Castlevania by way of John Woo and more along the lines of a Blink-182 frontman trapped in a Clive Barker story.
 At the time, I let the game pass, content to stick with Devil May Cry 3 and one of my personal favorite action games, Metal Gear Rising: Revengeance.
 Last week, I finally decided to give it a go.
-I’ve found DmC: Devil May Cry to be an entertaining reimagining of one of my favorite characters.
+I’ve found DmC: Devil May Cry to be an entertaining reimagining of one of my favorite characters so far.
 He retains the carefree attitude of the original version but merges that with an acerbic edge all his own.
 He’s sexual and irreverent in ways that his original version could never be, a dirtbag with a magic sword.
 Throughout the game, he starts to understand that the fight against the demons isn’t just about personal satisfaction—he watched demons kill his mother as a child—it’s also a chance to make a difference.
 Cliche as it might be, he learns to care.
+It’s a similar trajectory to the original, but there’s tweaks that make it feel distinct.

 Enthusiastic players bring an energy to any game they play, but they can bring judgement or protectiveness over things they love.
 Years back, I might have written the new Dante off as too different than the source material.
 With the benefit of time, I’ve come to appreciate him on my own terms.
 Sure, he’s not the same, but that doesn’t mean he’s worse.
-His difference provides a refreshing variation on the familiar stories from the series’ early days.
+His difference provides a refreshing variation on the familiar stories from the series’ early days, even if the game’s trying a bit too hard to be edgy sometimes.
 By taking my time to get to DmC, I can see good qualities of the character I might have missed, and I’m having a blast as a result.
+Maybe that doesn’t last, but avoiding the initial discourse and controversy has made it easier for me to engage right here and now.